aj03794/learning-ml/README.md

 ## AutoML

-- Ideally you want to provide esaily accessible deep learning tools to domain experts w/o requiring a strong machine learning background
+- Ideally you want to provide easily accessible deep learning tools to domain experts w/o requiring a strong machine learning background
   - Problem is that it is not easy to explain to the users of your model why a *particular* composition of a model works
     - For example, with breast cancer detection via X-ray, why does one CNN work better than another?
-- It is not easy to understand whether or not there are different compositions of the manually crafted model that can achieve better results
+- It is not easy to understand whether there are different compositions of the manually crafted model that can achieve better results
   - Ideally you want to provide deep learning tools for exploring the space of variants (for example, different compositions) in a more principled and automatic way
 - Central idea of AutoML is to reduce the steep learning curve and the huge costs of handcrafting machine learning solutions by making the whole end-to-end machine learning pipeline more automated
 - The AutoML pipeline consists of 3 macro steps